-We recommend reading this entire page, as it will answer any questions you may have about the entire process, including submission, acceptance, decline, style, rights, and other site particulars.
+We recommend reading this entire page, as it answers any questions you may have about our aesthetics, submissions, rights, and other site particulars.

-When we are open to submissions, we publish poetry—13 poets each month, on no particular schedule throughout the month.
-We also publish poetry book reviews, collaborative works, and translated works (where English + [insert language] are included together—provided you are the author writing in both languages or/and you have worked with the translator).
+What do we publish?
+We publish poetry—13 poets each month, on no particular schedule throughout the month.
+We also publish poetry book reviews, collaborative poetic works, and translated poetic works (where English + [insert language] are included together—provided you are the author writing in both languages or/and you have worked with the translator).

-Send up to 5 poems in one document, or 1 poetry review to lunalunamag @ gmail dot com.
+What to include: Send up to 5 poems in one document, or 1 poetry review to lunalunamag @ gmail dot com.
 No more than 20 pages total.
-Submit a third-person bio.
-Simultaneous submissions are more than welcome.
+Submit a third-person bio in the body of the email, please.
+Simultaneous submissions are more than welcome, but we do not accept previously published work, including work posted to your blog or social media.

-In a perfect world, we aim to respond within 30 days, though it may take longer.
+When do we respond?
+In a perfect world, we aim to respond within 30-45 days, though it may take longer.
 If declined, please wait three months before submitting again.
 We do not have the capacity to provide feedback about declined work.
 If your work is accepted, you will receive an email when your poetry goes live during the month it is intended to go live.
 There is no need to check in.
 There is no fixed schedule.

+Important policies: Luna Luna is a space for fresh, original work.
 By submitting your work, you affirm that it is entirely your own, contains no AI-generated content, is not plagiarized, and does not knowingly infringe on any intellectual property rights.
-You also confirm that it has not been previously published in print or online.
-If your work is inspired by another writer, please provide the proper credit.
-For Centos, full attribution is required.
 We reserve the right to remove any work found to be plagiarized or created with AI.
+If another writer inspires your work, please provide the proper credit.
+For Centos or Golden Shovels, full attribution is required.

 We seek a feast of language; give us the lush, the decadent, the lyrical.
-Fever dreams.
-Prosody.
-We are hungry for the unexpected and the delphic, the ecstatic oracular.
-Crafted lineation, surprising turns, play with syntax.
+Maximalism.
+We are hungry for the delphic, the ecstatic oracular.
+We love the unexpected in lineation, turns, syntax, form.
 We are drawn to the experimental and the abstract.
 We crave hybridity: prose poetry (especially prose poetry!), epistolary poems, epitaph-poems, work that edges into essay or vignette.
 We also love tiny, resplendent, sharp poems.

 We are less interested in hyper-realism, pop culture poetry, sentimentality without edge, and overly narrative work.

-Voices we adore: Richard Siken, Anaïs Nin, Marguerite Duras, Andre Aciman, Carl Phillips, César Vallejo, Bhanu Kapil, Mahmoud Darwish, Clarice Lispector, Alejandra Pizarnik, Joyelle McSweeney, Anne Carson, Danez Smith, Johannes Göransson, Etel Adnan, Eve Babitz, María Negroni, Aase Berg, Charles Baudelaire, James Baldwin, Kaveh Akbar, John Keats.
+Our poetic patron saint is Marosa di Giorgio.
+We also adore Richard Siken, Anaïs Nin, Marguerite Duras, Andre Aciman, Carl Phillips, César Vallejo, Bhanu Kapil, Mahmoud Darwish, Clarice Lispector, Alejandra Pizarnik, Joyelle McSweeney, Anne Carson, Danez Smith, Johannes Göransson, Etel Adnan, Eve Babitz, Ocean Vuong, María Negroni, Aase Berg, Charles Baudelaire, James Baldwin, Kaveh Akbar, John Keats.

 Awards: We nominate for the following awards: The Pushcart Prize & Best of the Net.